First Impressions Count

 Whilst we were waiting for our food to arrive, I thought I’d explore the café.
 I was happy to see a chess/backgammon set, a few playing cards and a rubik’s cube.
-The owner told me that he intends to have a few shelves put up with board games and some toys for younger children in the near future.
-I am very excited about the kids toys as it would be a hit with my children.
+And at our most recent visit in August, there were a whole lot more games as well as toys for the kids.

 My husband loves to solve rubik’s cube puzzles.
 I made sure to mix one up for him to solve.
 He managed to solve it in a bit over 3 minutes which means he has lost his touch!
 I for one couldn’t even solve one side let alone the whole thing.

 Our coffee and food arrived.
 The presentation was good.
 I expected the avocado fanned out like they do at all the new hip restaurants but it was mushed up for easy spreading.
 Perfect!
 I can actually spread this thing!
 They also had another green spread.
 I wasn’t sure what it was.
 It tasted smooth like butter.
 The owner advised that it is ground spinach mixed with some butter … a nice touch.

 My husband’s big breakfast looked amazing.
 He was happy that we decided to try out a new place.
 He made special mention about the chorizo tasting spicy and “chorizoish”.